stephenmirving/smthr/README.md

 * 75+ functions
 * A modern, opinionated normalize file written in Sass called _betterize.scss
 * A print style file written in Sass called _print.scss
-* A collection of helpful and configurable !default variables.
+* A collection of helpful and configurable `!default` variables.

-Because _smth.scss is a Sass library comprised entirely of functions, mixins and variables, importing it into your project won't add any overhead or increased filesize to your project's stylesheet except for the parts that you actually use by calling a function or by using a mixin with `@includes`.
+Because `_smth.scss` is a Sass library comprised entirely of functions, mixins and variables, importing it into your project won't add any overhead or increased filesize to your project's stylesheet except for the parts that you actually use by calling a function or variable, or by using a mixin with `@includes`.

 ## Deployment